 RIGHT: ‘Sometimes I have problems focusing and am distracted frequently.
 I find that if I put earbuds in my ears and listen to music then I can easily drown out the commotion around me and pay attention to work.’

 Hopefully, now you feel a bit better with responding to shenanigan questions such as your top weakness.
-Remember never dodge the question.
+Remember never dodge a question.
 As mentioned above, the interviewer wants to see your humanity.
 Unless you are someone such as Superman, you likely have a few flaws.
 What the interviewer wants to know is which flaws you have and, more importantly, how you have tried to correct them.
 Now, without having an overload, click here to find out how to respond to questions such as what are your top strengths.
 Good luck!